Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/11-Custom-Calculator.md

 ## Description

-This is an open-ended assignment for you to practice the skills we've learned so far in order to make a custom calculator application.
+This is an open-ended assignment for you to practice the skills you've learned so far in order to make a custom calculator application.

 ## Why this assignment?